The hospitals affiliated with UT Health General Surgery and our physicians are committed to our missions:

 Information about teaching hospitals

 Teaching hospitals are affiliated with a medical school or a school of nursing or other health-related professions.
 In the United States, physicians are typically trained in a teaching hospital.
-University Hospital is the primary teaching hospital affiliated with the UT Health Science Center at San Antonio.
+University Hospital is the primary teaching hospital affiliated with The University of Texas Health Science Center at San Antonio.

 What advantages does a teaching hospital provide to the patient?